vadi2/DHPHackathon1/input/pagecontent/index.md

 Technical requirements:
 - HTTP client or programming language of your choice (we provide examples in cURL, Python, JavaScript, Java, C#, and Go)
 - JSON knowledge
-- Basic understanding of RESTful APIs
+- basic understanding of RESTful APIs

 No prior FHIR experience required - our scenarios are designed for beginners!

 ### What's next

 This is the first of many connectathons.
 As the Digital Health Platform grows, future events will cover:
-- Clinical data management (encounters, observations, diagnostic reports)
+- clinical data management (encounters, observations, diagnostic reports)
-- Medication management
+- medication management
-- Scheduling and appointments
+- scheduling and appointments
-- Laboratory and imaging integration
+- laboratory and imaging integration
-- Public health reporting
+- public health reporting
 - And more...

 Stay tuned for announcements as new components become available!